hotelde/regtesting/README.md

 # regtesting
-A uitestserver and testportal for running and managing distributed tests with writteselenium n in C#.
+A C# powered uitestserver and testportal for running and managing distributed tests with selenium.